jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Kingston to Charing Cross
 ------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 35-37m at 8tph
-* CR2 changing to District at VIC in 36-38m at 8tph
+* CR2 changing to District at VIC in 36-38m at 8tph (+1m)
-* TWI-WAT changing to Bakerloo at WAT in 36-39m at 4tph (+1m)
+* TWI-WAT changing to Bakerloo at WAT in 36-39m at 4tph (+2m)
-* TWI-WAT changing to Northern (West End) at WAT in 37-40m at 4tph (+2m)
+* TWI-WAT changing to Northern (West End) at WAT in 37-40m at 4tph (+3m)
-* TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 44-48m at 4tph (+9m)
+* TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 44-48m at 4tph (+10m)

 From Kingston to Leicester Square
 ---------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 33-35m at 8tph
-* TWI-WAT changing to Northern (West End) at WAT in 39-42m at 4tph
+* TWI-WAT changing to Northern (West End) at WAT in 39-42m at 4tph (+7m)

 From Kingston to Goodge Street
 ------------------------------
+* CR2 changing to Northern (West End) at TCR in 33-35m at 8tph
-* TWI-WAT changing to Northern (West End) at WAT in 41-44m at 4tph
+* TWI-WAT changing to Northern (West End) at WAT in 41-44m at 4tph (+9m)

 From Kingston to Warren Street
 ------------------------------
+* CR2 changing to Northern (West End) at TCR in 35-37m at 8tph
-* CR2 changing to Victoria at VIC in 36-38m at 8tph
+* CR2 changing to Victoria at VIC in 36-38m at 8tph (+1m)
-* TWI-WAT changing to Victoria at VXH in 37-40m at 4tph (+2m)
+* TWI-WAT changing to Victoria at VXH in 37-40m at 4tph (+3m)
-* TWI-WAT changing to Northern (West End) at WAT in 43-46m at 4tph (+8m)
+* TWI-WAT changing to Northern (West End) at WAT in 43-46m at 4tph (+9m)
-* TWI-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 43-48m at 4tph (+9m)
+* TWI-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 43-48m at 4tph (+10m)
-* TWI-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 44-48m at 4tph (+9m)
+* TWI-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 44-48m at 4tph (+10m)

 From Kingston to Baker Street
 -----------------------------